DegenhardtH/DegenhardtH.github.io/_posts/2018-05-10-webscraping.md

 ---
 layout: post

+title: Webscraping with Wget
+bigimg: /img/Netzwerk.jpg
+---

-title: Webscraping with Wgetbigimg: /img/Netzwerk.jpg--- I had some huge problems with this one, because the links to download the wget-programme didn't work at my computer.
+I had some huge problems with this one, because the links to download the wget-programme didn't work at my computer.

 finally, I found a link which worked.
 Here are the directions: